ajshephard/fortax-library/README.md

         50.000         300.000          62.067        0.33000
 ==============================================================
 ```
-Here `Income` is the combined income and National Insurance liability, while `rate` is the combined marginal tax rate.
+Here `Income` is the combined income and National Insurance liability, while `Rate` is the combined marginal tax rate.

 In some settings we may wish to vary earnings at fixed hours.
 For this purpose, the user can use the `FORTAX_kinksEarn` and `FORTAX_evalKinksEarn` subroutines.
 Internally, both `FORTAX_kinksHours` and `FORTAX_kinksEarn` are repeatedly calling `FORTAX_calcNetInc` to construct the budget constraint.
 Whether it is more appropriate for a user to call `FORTAX_calcNetInc` directly, or to first summarise the entire budget constraint using `FORTAX_kinksHours` or `FORTAX_kinksEarn` is application specific.